 Getting started with Bring APIs

-If the API you want to use requires a customer number and you don’t have one yet, contact customer support via your country’s Bring site.
+If the API you want to use requires a customer number and the company or organisation doesn’t have one yet, contact customer support via your country’s Bring site.

-If you need a customer number for testing purposes, it can be found in the API testing documentation.
+A customer number for testing purposes can be found in the API testing documentation.

-You can see the customer numbers your account has access to on the Mybring API page.
+You can see the accesses on the Mybring API page.
 If the customer number you are looking for isn’t listed, you can get access to it and acquire the necessary rights through one of the following methods:

-- Go to the Mybring authorisation page, search for the customer number and apply for access.
+- Go to Customer numbers and rights in Mybring, search for the customer number and apply for access and rights.

-- Contact your customer’s administrator and get them to connect your user to the customer number and set the rights.
+- Contact your administrator and get them to connect your user to the customer number and set the rights.

-When you have the user account with the access, rights and API key, you are ready to connect to the APIs in either your own system or an API client.
+When you have the user account and the API key, you can connect to the APIs through your system or an API client.
 Each API has additional details about individual requirements and procedures, but the following three HTTP header parameters are always required.

 - The email address of your Mybring user account.